Corpse Party

-Corpse Party (コープスパーティー, Kōpusu Pātī) is a horror video game series originally created by Makoto Kedōin and eventually developed by Team GrisGris.
-Blending elements and genres of supernatural horror, survival horror, adventure, and doujin soft, the video game series often features a group of Japanese high school students who attempt to escape after becoming trapped in an abandoned, parallel school; haunted by a vengeful spirit in a red dress.
+Corpse Party (コープスパーティー, Kōpusu Pātī) is a horror video game originally created by Makoto Kedōin and eventually developed by Team GrisGris.
+Blending elements and genres of supernatural horror, survival horror, adventure, and doujin soft, the video game often features high school students who attempt to escape after becoming trapped in an abandoned, parallel school, haunted by a vengeful spirit in a red dress.

-The series has spawned several manga works, an anime OVA series, drama CDs, theme park attractions, and two live action films.
+The video game has spawned several manga, an anime OVA, drama CDs, theme park attractions, and two live action films.

 History

-The first game in the series was developed using the RPG Maker software version RPG Tsukūru Dante 98 and released on April 22, 1996 for the PC-9801.
+The first game in the franchise was developed using the RPG Maker software version RPG Tsukūru Dante 98 and released on April 22, 1996, for the PC-9801.
 It was followed by three remakes: